gruber-sciencelab/SMEAGOL/README.md

 ## Setup

-SMEAGOL is compatible with Python 3.7.
+It is recommended to install in a conda environment or virtualenv.
+SMEAGOL is compatible with Python 3.7 and 3.8.

 ### 1. Clone this git repository
 ```